Keyfactor/signserver-signing-action/README.md

 The supported workers as well as authentication types are listed below.

-# Use cases: Supported workers and authentication types
+# Supported workers

 The current version of this action supports 3 types of workers:
 * `JArchiveSigner`: takes jar as input and uploads signed jar as artifact
 * `PDFSigner`: takes pdf as input and uploads signed pdf as artifact
 * `PlainSigner`: takes any input and uploads signed input as artifact

+# Supported authentication types

-And for authentication currently supported:
+The following authentication types are supported:
 * `NOAUTH` - will be used as default if no clientcert is provided
 * `CLIENTCERT` - need to provide clientcert and password for authentication